 Some Principals suspected of evading road usage charge will want the opportunity to demonstrate their innocence.
-The intent of this function is to support appeals in a quick and easy manner, outside of the court system.
+The intent of this function is to support appeals in a quick and easy manner, outside of the court system, by preparing evidence packages that an appeals group will use when they rule on appeals.
+Note that the enforcement group would not execute appeals themselves, for the same reason that policemen do not adjudicate traffic tickets-lack of objectivity.